 For odd $n$, the polygon $P\cup r_1P\cup r_2P\cup r_2r_1P$ provides a fundamental region for the group $T_n$ of index $4$ generated by

 where $3\le i\le n-1$,

 implying that $T_n$ is the fundamental group of a closed orientable surface of genus $n-3$.

-{\bf2.1.11.~Toledo invariant.} Following [Tol], one can introduce the Toledo invariant of a representation in $\PU$ of an arbitrary group with discrete and cocompact action on a plane (see also [Kre]).
-Every cycle of bisectors $(\B_1,\dots,\B_n)$ provides a representation of $H_n$ in $\PU$ given by $r_i\mapsto R_i$.
-In order to calculate the Toledo invariant of this representation, we express a K\"ahler potential in coordinate-free terms.
-In~fact, such a coordinate-free approach is kind of a motto in this article.
-It makes possible to significantly simplify the complexity of formulae.
+{\bf2.1.11.~Toledo invariant.} Following Toledo [Tol], one can introduce the Toledo invariant of a representation in $\PU$ of an arbitrary group with discrete and cocompact action on a two-disc (see also [Kre]).
+Every cycle of bisectors $(\B_1,\dots,\B_n)$ defines a representation of $H_n$ in $\PU$ given by $r_i\mapsto R_i$.
+In order to calculate the Toledo invariant of this representation, we express a K\"ahler primitive in coordinate-free terms.
+In fact, such a coordinate-free approach is kind of a motto in this article.
+It makes it possible to significantly simplify the formulae.